 When the applicant pool is extremely large – in Harvard’s case, last year 37,305 students applied – many students who end up being admitted have a “hook” – something that clearly distinguishes them from other applicants and helps Harvard build a unique class.
 An analogy might be casting a play, where specific actors are selected because they match specific roles well.
 When an applicant does not have a “hook” that shows how they fit into the class that Harvard wants to build, the chances of admission from the huge pool of talented applicants plummets.
 At this point, the better analogy might be that there’s a bit of a lottery aspect to the process, because there is a lot of luck involved.
 Applicants should hope that the admissions representative reading their application connects with their story – a highly subjective process given that you don’t know the reader or their interests/experience – and then can convince the other admissions representatives to select them over other compelling applicants.
 (And remember, the other admissions representatives will have identified their own “favorites” too!)

-When I work with students, I like to help them understand this process by telling them that their academic record – their GPA and their standardized test scores – does no more than simply gets them “a seat at the table.”
-In a sense, it is not fair to say that admission is not merit based, because without the academic “goods,” no applicant has a chance of admission.
+It’s hard for students to understand that their academic record – their GPA and their standardized test scores – does no more than simply get them “a seat at the table.”
+In a sense, it’s not fair to say that admission is not merit-based, because without the academic “goods,” no applicant has a chance of admission.
 However, having the “goods” guarantees nothing.
 This is why everyone knows someone who they can’t believe didn’t get in to “x” elite university.
 To stick with the lottery analogy, having the “goods” simply gives you a lottery ticket.
 And some applicants get more tickets than others – those who help in a very clear way to build the class.

 This blog entry entitled “Applying Sideways” by MIT Admissions gives good advice for how to think about getting into MIT in light of these realities.
 Essentially, don’t think about what you should do to get into MIT, because “there is nothing, literally nothing, that in and of itself will get you into MIT.”
 Rather, “you should study hard, be nice, and pursue your passion.”
 This will lead you to be happier and more successful and in fact “you’ll be cast in the best light possible for competitive college admissions.”